alexandraXsalazar/Alex000127/README.md

 - 🌱 Currently diving into the world of web development.
-- ❤️ Passionate about web technologies; aspiring fullstack web developer 🤓.
+- ❤️ Passionate about web technologies; aspiring fullstack web developer🤓.

 ## 💚My Favsss: